solidi/writing/01-on-kotlin-a-reply-from-management.md

 Google will have to set a course of direction for Kotlin in some way, and with continued heavy investments in Java and winning battles, the only sure bet is that a course is unclear.

-A Kotlin selection for production apps maybe the same as using !!.
+A Kotlin selection for production apps may be the same as using !!.
 It is a risk.
 Perhaps calculated if knowing the costs.
 However, we should encourage engineers to debate and to set the tone of the future… of Android development.

 > > Management usually holds the stick in the middle.
 Instead, encourage management to support and raise both ends.